Partnerships are about supporting each other. If your super balance — or your partner’s — needs a boost, there are 2 ways you can help each other out.

 - you are legally married to

-- you are in a relationship that is registered under certain state or territory laws
+- you are in a relationship with that is registered under certain state or territory laws or

 - who lives with you on a genuine domestic basis in a relationship as a couple (known as a de facto spouse).

-2 Total Super Balance includes the total value of your superannuation interests in both accumulation and retirement phase at the end of the previous financial year:
+2 Your total super balance is generally the total value of your super interests in both accumulation phase and retirement phase at the end of the previous financial year, noting that:

-- For Accumulation, this is generally the withdrawal value at 30 June.
+- for accumulation phase, this is generally the withdrawal value at 30 June

-- For the retirement phase, this is the balance of your Transfer Balance account which is managed by the ATO.
+- for the retirement phase, this is the balance of your personal transfer balance cap which is managed by the ATO.